MinBZK/ai-validation/docs/Projects/TAD/index.md

 Is TAD a tool?

 While the project does not aim to be just another tool, the existing tools we have compared in the market are not sufficient to our needs.
-Therefore, with ADR (XXX) we are proposing to make a set of tools which will help us realize the goal of filling in the standardized reporting format for algorithmic systems.
+Therefore, with [ADR 0003](ADRs%2F0003-tad-tool.md) we are proposing to make a set of tools which will help us realize the goal of filling in the standardized reporting format for algorithmic systems.